jasoncao11/nlp-notebook/3-1.NER/README.md

 ## Usage

-Training/Test data should be formatted as shown in data directory:
+Training/Test data should be formatted as shown in data directory.

 ### To train: